sheshant/sigiq/README.md

 in order to run docker you need to run `docker build -t django-channels-app .` and then `docker run -p 80:80 --name django-channels-container django-channels-app` to build the image

+either run redis on port 6379 or run `export TESTING=1` on terminal